Microsoft Dynamics 365 Connector

 - Additionally, ensure the

-offline_accessscope is included in your app registration.
-It is essential to maintain your OAuth connection and receive refresh tokens.
-Without it, users will need to re-authenticate every hour.
+offline_accessscope is included in the app registration.
+It is essential to maintain the OAuth connection and receive refresh tokens.
+Without it, end users will need to re-authenticate every hour.

-- Give your certificate a description and expiration date
+- Provide a description and expiration date for the certificate.

-Create a connection of type MS Dynamics OAuth 2.0 Auth Code.
+Create a connection of type OAuth 2.0 Authorization Code.

-- Enter the Client ID and Secret Value you noted above.
+- Enter the Client ID and Client Secret noted above.

 - Log in to Dynamics and take note of the Dynamics URL.